BestTimesToVisit.com Logo

 culture

-Dress respectfully when visiting temples and pagodas.
-Shoulders and knees should be covered – it's a sign of respect for the sacred sites.
-You'll often be asked to remove your shoes before entering, so wear socks or be prepared to go barefoot.
+Dress respectfully when visiting temples and pagodas, covering your shoulders and knees.
+It's a sign of respect for the sacred sites.
+You'll often need to remove your shoes before entering, so wear socks or be prepared to go barefoot.

 safety